whoward/prometheus/docs/configuration/configuration.md

 ### `<azure_sd_config>`

-CAUTION: Azure SD is in beta: breaking changes to configuration are still likely in future releases.

 Azure SD configurations allow retrieving scrape targets from Azure VMs.

 The following meta labels are available on targets during relabeling: